 Farm to School

 Our Farm to School Program launched in early 2019 in partnership with Cornell Cooperative Extension and the Saratoga Springs City School District.
 Our two-year grant-funded program through the NYS Department of Agriculture & Markets, now refunded for two additional years, allows us to grow food for our High School, with possible samplings for our elementary and middle schools as well.
 Working closely with Cornell Cooperative Extension, a farm to school curriculum will be developed for K-5, Middle School, and High School students including volunteer opportunities on the farm for High Schoolers and on-site field trips for the elementary schools.

-- Increase the number of people who have access to fresh vegetables.
+- Increased the number of people living in Saratoga County who have access to fresh vegetables